Coronation of Charles III and Camilla: Emblem and commemorative items

 A Canadian coronation emblem was created by Cathy Bursey-Sabourin, Fraser Herald of Arms, and registered with the Canadian Heraldic Authority.
 It includes Charles III's royal cypher inside a ring of 13 triangular shapes, the number corresponding to Canada's provinces and territories.
 The circular arrangement symbolises inclusion and the Indigenous concept of equity and the natural world's cycles.
 The colour green is a reference to the King's commitment to the natural environment, while the white spaces may be viewed as a sunburst, symbolising innovation and new ideas.

-A special edition of Canadian Geographic, which focused on Charles, was distributed and the Royal Canadian Mint produced several commemorative coins.
+A special edition of Canadian Geographic, which focused on the King, was distributed and the Royal Canadian Mint produced several commemorative coins.

-The Canadian Heritage Mint, a private mint, produced and sold coronation medallions designed by Susan Taylor, a former senior engraver at the Royal Canadian Mint, and approved by Charles.
+The Canadian Heritage Mint, a private mint, produced and sold coronation medallions designed by Susan Taylor, a former senior engraver at the Royal Canadian Mint, and approved by the King.
 These came in two forms: One shows, on the obverse, the King, wearing the Imperial State Crown, next to his royal cypher and, on the reverse, the encircling words "King Charles III • coronation • 6th May 2023" with St Edward's Crown at the centre of a wreath of six maple leaves.
 Each leaf represents a coronation of a Canadian monarch since Confederation: Victoria, Edward VII, George V, George VI, Elizabeth II, and Charles III.
 (Note: Edward VIII did not have a coronation before his abdication.)
-The second medallion features ultra-high relief effigies of Charles and Camilla, along with the coronation date, while maintaining a consistent arrangement of maple leaves encircling St Edward's Crown on the reverse.
+The second medallion features ultra-high relief effigies of the King and Queen, along with the coronation date, while maintaining a consistent arrangement of maple leaves encircling St Edward's Crown on the reverse.
 Of the single-effigy, 3,500 were produced from one ounce of silver and 5,000 were rendered in bronze.
 Six hundred of the dual-effigy medallions were struck in five ounces of silver and 1,800 were made from eight ounces of bronze with an antique finish.